sergiocollado/potpourri/Notes_on_linux.md

 ### Processes

 To view the processes that are running, the command **ps** is used.
 Using **ps** alone, will report the processes that are running from that shell.
-To check all the processes running in the machine, it is used: **ps -a**
+To check all the processes running in the machine, it is used: **ps -a**.
+Each proces can be identified by a PID (Process Identinfication Number).
+In case of need to abort a certain process, the command **kill** can be used.

 ### Memory análisis in linux systems